nanoMFG/python-best-practices-v2/responses/08_venv-intro.md

 ### Virtual Environments

+Oftentimes, your python application will use packages and modules that are not part of the standard library.
+In our course, the source code requires installation of numerous packages to run successfully, with the most notable one being TensorFlow and NumPy.
+Since these packages have to be installed first, at the moment you will not be able to run your code locally.

+The next few steps in this course will show you a series of steps you can take to install external packages using virtual environments and setup scripts.
+There are a number of ways to do this but we will be presenting you what is considered best practice as that is the purpose of this course.

 As mentioned earlier, your python application uses packages and modules that are not part of the Python standard library.
 As a result, you'll have to find a way to install these packages somewhere.
 We could technically install these globally (i.e. as part of a system-wide Python), but that is not best practice.

 As exeternal packages and modules are updated constantly, some older applications might fail to run on more recent versions and some older ones might fail on older versions.
 Imagine that you are working on two seperate python applications and application A only runs only on version 1.8.0 for NumPy, and application B runs only on version 1.17.0.
 It would be quite a pain to install and reinstall a specific version for NumPy when you have to switch between projects.